- Patient Education

 Osteopenia refers to mild bone loss that isn't severe enough to be called osteoporosis, but that increases your risk of osteoporosis.
 Doctors can detect osteopenia or early signs of osteoporosis using a variety of devices to measure bone density.
 The best screening test is dual energy X-ray absorptiometry (DEXA).

-If you're a woman, the National Osteoporosis Foundation recommends that you have a bone density test if you aren't taking estrogen and any of the following conditions apply to you:
+The National Osteoporosis Foundation recommends that you have a bone density test if you are in one of the following groups:

 Hormone therapy (HT) was once the mainstay of treatment for osteoporosis.
 But because of concerns about its safety and because other treatments are available, the role of hormone therapy in managing osteoporosis is changing.
 Most problems have been linked to certain oral types of HT, either taken in combination with progestin or alone.
 If you're interested in hormone therapy, other forms are available, including patches, creams and the vaginal ring.